Lawrence Ng

 Lawrence Ng Kai-wah (吳啟華 (吴启华), Ng^{4} Kai^{2}-waa^{4}; born 19 May 1964) is a popular TV actor in Hong Kong.
 His more famous works include the television series Healing Hands and the films Fate Twisters and Sex and Zen.

-Ng's older brother is former Charlie Ng Kai-ming, who also worked for TVB, but left the acting world in 1994 to become a stockbroker and now owner of a restaurant chain with locations in Hong Kong and China.
+Ng's older brother is Charlie Ng Kai-ming, who also worked for TVB, but left the acting world in 1994 to become a stockbroker and now owner of a restaurant chain with locations in Hong Kong and China.